MemerGamer/Uptimatum/DEPLOYMENT.md

 - **1 Primary (Master) StatefulSet**: Handles all read-write operations with RWO storage
 - **2 Read Replicas StatefulSet**: Read-only nodes that sync from primary via streaming replication with RWO storage
 - **Services**:
-  - `uptimatum-db-postgresql`: Points to PRIMARY (read-write) - used by backend
+  - `uptimatum-db-postgresql-primary`: Points to PRIMARY (read-write) - used by backend
   - `uptimatum-db-postgresql-read`: Points to READ REPLICAS (read-only) - for read scaling

 Each StatefulSet pod has its own PersistentVolumeClaim for data persistence.